gsoft-inc/wl-squide/docs/guides/add-authentication.md

 export const registerHost: ModuleRegisterFunction<FireflyRuntime> = async runtime => {
     runtime.registerRoute({
-        $name: "root-layout",
         element: <RootLayout />,
         children: [
+            // All the public routes will render before the authenticated layout.
+            PublicRoutes,
             {
                 // Every page beyond the authenticated boundary are protected.
                 element: <AuthenticationBoundary />,
                 children: [
                     {
-                        // All the managed routes will render the authenticated layout.
+                        // All the protected routes will render the authenticated layout.
                         element: <AuthenticatedLayout />,
                         children: [
-                            PublicRoutes,
                             ProtectedRoutes
                         ]
                     }